Theme

 Readers comparing speech transcription models and deployment options.

-Builders who want a speech-specific reference point from a recognizable AI company.
+Builders who want a speech-specific example from a recognizable AI company.

 Less relevant for readers who only want an end-user chatbot or a consumer voice assistant.